 - Pecan Snowballs: Are all shaped as balls then baked.
 They are rolled in powdered sugar while still warm.

-They are similar to a shortbread cookie, and kind of like a pecan sandies cookie.
-Once out of the oven, they’re tossed in powdered sugar.
+They are similar to a shortbread cookie, and kind of like a pecan Sandies cookie.
+Once out of the oven, and slightly cooled, they’re tossed in powdered sugar.
 The cookies themselves are more nutty than sweet.

 Sometimes my mom would make these cookies and shape them like pecan crescents.